polpagesdev/2048-tdd/README.md

 35. Mocking user input to test the game's response without requiring actual user interaction – move down.
 36. Mocking user input to test the game's response without requiring actual user interaction – move left.
 37. Mocking user input to test the game's response without requiring actual user interaction – move right.
+38. Mocking the game rendering to test the board state after adding initial tiles.
+39. Mocking the game rendering to test the board state after moving left.
+40. Mocking the game rendering to test the board state after moving right.
+41. Mocking the game rendering to test the board state after moving up.
+42. Mocking the game rendering to test the board state after moving down.

+<div style="width:250px;height:1px;background-color:gray;"></div>

+## Loop testing
+43. Testing if addRandomTile adds a tile correctly to an empty board.
+44. Testing if addRandomTile does not add a tile to a full board.
+45. Testing if moveLeft combines tiles correctly.
+46. Testing if moveLeft does not combine tiles when there are no merges.
+47. Testing if canMoveHorizontal returns false when there are no possible moves.
+48. Testing if canMoveHorizontal returns true when there are possible moves.